anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 To query the Hudi dataset, one must query the external table.<br>

 ### 1.4.
 Architectural considerations
-The manifest is point in time snapshot, therefore the view reflects point in time state of the Hudi dataset.
+The manifest is a "point in time" snapshot, therefore the view reflects point in time state of the Hudi dataset.
 Run the sync tool as frequently as you need to query fresh data

 ### 1.5.
 What is takes to use the tooling as it stands